Comparing Constellation Brands (STZ) & The Competition

 |2.41

-Constellation Brands currently has a consensus target price of $271.17, suggesting a potential upside of 21.96%.
-As a group, “Beverages” companies have a potential upside of 133.23%.
-Given Constellation Brands’ peers higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its peers.
+Constellation Brands currently has a consensus target price of $271.17, suggesting a potential upside of 20.02%.
+As a group, “Beverages” companies have a potential upside of 128.01%.
+Given Constellation Brands’ competitors higher possible upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its competitors.

+Constellation Brands pays an annual dividend of $3.04 per share and has a dividend yield of 1.3%.
+Constellation Brands pays out -1,013.3% of its earnings in the form of a dividend.
+As a group, “Beverages” companies pay a dividend yield of 1.7% and pay out 124.3% of their earnings in the form of a dividend.
+Constellation Brands has increased its dividend for 1 consecutive years.

 Summary

-Constellation Brands beats its peers on 8 of the 15 factors compared.
+Constellation Brands beats its competitors on 8 of the 14 factors compared.

 Constellation Brands, Inc. engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.
 The Corporate Operations and Other segment comprise costs of executive management, corporate development, corporate finance, human resources, internal audit, investor relations, legal, public relations, and information technology.
 The Canopy segment consists of canopy equity method Investments.
 The company was founded by Marvin Sands in 1945 and is headquartered in Victor, NY.